View courses in

 SDM OS 521: Pain Control I

-This course presents the pharmacological aspects and indications for the use of local anesthetics as well as patient evaluation and detailed discussion of injections techniques.
-It will provide an introduction to the management of medical emergencies as well as prescription writing.
-A review of the relevant head and neck anatomy and neurophysiology will be covered.
-Each student will participate in a laboratory/clinical exercise which will be offered in the spring semester, prior to entering the clinic.
+This course presents the pharmacological aspects and indications for the use of local anesthetics as well as patient evaluation, relevant head and neck anatomy, neurophysiology and detailed discussion of injections techniques.
+It will introduce post-operative pain management, prescription and medical consultation writing and review local and systemic complications associated with local anesthesia administration.
+The course will provide an introduction into the impact of prescribing practices and review new technology, techniques and medications regarding local anesthetics.
+Each student will participate in a laboratory/clinical exercise, which will be offered in the spring semester, prior to entering the clinic.

 SDM OS 532: Pain Control II

-The course builds on the concepts presented in OS 521, and is designed to provide the dental student with a basic introduction to pain and anxiety control of the dental patient.
+The course builds on the concepts presented in OS 521, and is designed to provide the dental student with a more in-depth post-operative pain management and an introduction to anxiety control of the dental patient.
+This will include consideration of the impact of prescribing practices and substance use disorder.
 Emphasis is placed on the psychology of pain, behavior techniques, nitrous oxide, oral and intravenous sedation, along with general anesthesia.
 Patient evaluation and the prevention and treatment of medical emergencies and management of anesthetic complications will be discussed.
+Prescription and medical consult writing exercises are given throughout the course.

 SDM PA 530: Oral Pathology